 G) Sort by Other, which are further detailed below:

-After clicking into an alert on the list, you will see the actual content that triggered the alert.
-Below we use an example alert to point out some tips on reading alerts.
-For more example alerts, check out this guide.
+After clicking into an alert, you'll see the content that triggered it.
+For example alerts, check out this guide.

 A) The name and account email for the student that we detected this activity under, whether they were the sender or the receiver of the worrisome content.